What's the process? - Prospective User Guide

 - Available run cycles, request dates, and estimated number of 8-hour shifts (We run 24/7, please ensure you have enough collaborators to support beam time around the clock if awarded)

-- Beamline(s) available for proposed experiment (dependant on the Run cycle selected, see the Deadlines page for more information)
+- Beamline(s) available for proposed experiment (dependent on the Run cycle selected and sub-facility, see the Deadlines page for more information)

 - Funding